cn-uofbasel/BACnet/groups/03-subChat/README.md

 <p align="center"><img src="Grafiken/Screenshots/Click-to-open.png" alt="drawing" width="300"/></p>

-To see the image / pdf you basically have to click on the message.
-Then the application opens automatically the image or the pdf with the accordingly viewer.
+To see the image / pdf you just have to click on the message.
+Then the file (either a pdf or an image) is opened with the correct viewer.

 ## Protocols